Bitcoin Trading Guide for Beginners

 Once the order is placed, there is a good chance that your order will not be matched by a single buyer or seller, but rather by multiple people, at different prices.

 For example, let’s say you put a market order to buy five Bitcoins.
-The exchange is now looking for the cheapest sellers available.
+The trading platform is now looking for the cheapest sellers available.
 The order will be completed once it accumulates enough sellers to hand over five Bitcoins.
 Depending on sellers availability, you might end up buying three Bitcoins at one price, and the other two at a higher price.

 In other words, in a market order, you don’t stop buying or selling Bitcoins until the amount requested is reached.
 With market orders, you may end up paying more or selling for less than you intended, so be careful.